libre-devops/azdo-agent-containers/README.md

 Some others notes:

-There are more than just standard images, I do not own or give any explicit license agreements which may be contained with the software in these images, but have given images for examples and published them to allow experiments :scientist:.
+We do not own or give any explicit license agreements which may be contained with the software in these images, but have given images for examples and published them to allow experiments :scientist:.
 The images are as follows:

-- Image - Standard Image with Python, PowerShell and Azure-CLI, examples in this repo: `debian`, `oracle8`, `rhel8`, `ubuntu`, `winseverltsc2022`
+- Image - Standard Image with Python, PowerShell and Azure-CLI, examples in this repo:  `rhel`, `ubuntu`, `winseverltsc2019`, `winseverltsc2022`
-- Image-Slim - Slim based image, e.g. with Python, Powershell and Azure-CLI, examples in this repo: `debian-slim`, `oracle8-slim`, `rhel8-slim`
-- Image-Lite - Normal images without Python, Powershell or Azure-CLI, examples in this repo: `debian-lite`, `oracle8-lite`, `rhel8-lite`, `ubuntu-lite`, `winseverltsc2022-lite`
-- Image-Slim-Lite - Slim image without Python, Powershell or Azure-CLI, examples in this repo: `debian-slim-lite`, `oracle8-slim-lite`, `rhel8-slim-lite`
-- Image-full - A full, monolithic image which is not part of the base/agent build type, where all resources are built into a single image, as well as having the ability to build Linux containers using podman when executed as root in [privileged mode](https://www.redhat.com/sysadmin/privileged-flag-container-engines) .
-Examples in this repo: `rhel8-full`.
-It is not generally recommended to run this as your standard Agent, but only for specific jobs.
-This image containers Python, DotNet, Go and Java in this repo to get across the point is supposed to be used for monolithic deployments and bypasses the general idea of purpose built containers

-- All images are tagged as latest and available in `ghcr.io/craigthackerx`
+- All images are tagged as latest and available in `ghcr.io/libre-devops`